claudiodekker/inertia-laravel-testing/README.md

 ## Usage

-To start testing your Inertia pages, simply call the `assertInertia` method on your `TestResponse` responses, and chain any of the [available assertions](#available-assertions) on it's closure/callback argument:
+To start testing your Inertia pages, simply call the `assertInertia` method on your `TestResponse` responses, and chain any of the [available assertions](#available-assertions) on its closure/callback argument:

 ```php
 $response->assertInertia(fn ($inertia) => $inertia->someInertiaAssertion());
 ```

-When using this library to it's fullest extent, your tests will end up looking similar to this:
+When using this library to its fullest extent, your tests will end up looking similar to this:
 ```php
 use ClaudioDekker\Inertia\Assert;